 - Agree upon next steps.

-4. Explain consequences.
+- Explain the consequences.
 Some people need to see what they risk losing before they are willing to change.
 You can start by revoking certain job perks, like work from home privileges and flexible schedules.
 More severe consequences include:

 - Allows managers to organize their thoughts.